Tiliavir/dotfiles/README.md

 # Linux Mint 20 Customization Script
 [![Build State](https://github.com/tiliavir/dotfiles/workflows/Shellcheck/badge.svg)](https://github.com/Tiliavir/mvw-creator/actions)

-This script documents my Linux Mint Cinnamon 20 "Ulyana" setup.
+This script documents my Linux Mint Cinnamon 21 "Vanessa" setup.

 This follows my preferences, therefore I do not recommend using this script as is - you should most probably fork and adjust it according to your needs!